 There is simply not the same potential for future argument with a bailment of physical goods.
 It remains the legal property of the bailor [you] and this inalienable property right is soundly established and tested in law.
 Over several centuries there is very much less case law on the subject of custody bailments than on the subject of trusts, because there is much, much less to argue about than with a trust or deed.

-Owning your gold in this way gives you the soundest protection from business failure.
+Owning your bullion in this way gives you the soundest protection from business failure.

 Should they try to do so any dispute would be resolved - perhaps even in court - by reference to several key pieces of evidence.

 Money in any bank account does not have the protection of bailment law.
 So your money has to be protected in different ways against (i) the failure of BullionVault and (ii) the failure of the bank.

 To protect your money from BullionVault's failure your un-invested money is held at Lloyds Bank or Wells Fargo in a segregated and pooled trust account designated 'CLIENT'.
 Under English law a bank may not consider the money in a trust account designated 'CLIENT' to be offset against debts which BullionVault might incur in running its business.

 You can view copies of our bank account trust deeds here.

 To make this arrangement still safer BullionVault uses three completely separate banks.
 All client money is held at Lloyds Bank (UK) or Wells Fargo (US).
 BullionVault's trading commissions accumulate there too, and are periodically paid into our Barclays Bank account, from which we then pay our operational costs.

 Every transfer of money to the Barclays account is verified by the next day's published DAILY AUDIT of the BullionVault Client Account, publicly proving that we never allow your money to fund our business.